Kowsalya2929/Javascript-Interview-Questions/JS/Conditional Statements/IF-Statement.md

 ### IF Statement Question with Answer

-1. Write an if-statement to verify whether a given string contains the word 'JavaScript'.
+**1. Write an if-statement to verify whether a given string contains the word 'JavaScript'.**

 ```js
 //Example 1